Tinkerforge/doc/en/source/Software/API_Bindings_JavaScript.rst

 JavaScript - API Bindings
 =========================

-**Requirements**: Node.js 0.10 or newer or any recent browser with WebSocket support (tested with Chrome, Firefox and Internet Explorer)

 The JavaScript bindings allow you to control :ref:`Bricks <primer_bricks>` and :ref:`Bricklets <primer_bricklets>` from your JavaScript programs.
 The :ref:`ZIP file <downloads_bindings_examples>` for the bindings contains: